Gesee-y/Cruise/README.md

 So, why bother using Cruise ?
 What does it offer the plethora of game engines out there doesn't offer ?
 It's simple.
 A flexible, extensible, performant, and simple core architecture.
-All that through a **DAG** (Direct Acyclic Graph) architecture.
+All that through a **Dual DAG** (Direct Acyclic Graph) architecture.
-A DAG architecture is a model where the game systems are modelled as vertex in the DAG and and edges are dependencies between them or the data.
+First, Dual DAG architecture is a model where game systems are modeled as vertices and bounded by 2 set of contraints:
+  - Dependecies between systems which forms the **Dependency DAG**
+  - Access to data by systems which forms the **Access DAG**

+This is inspired by Apache Airflow's task graph and Bevy's scheduler.
-DAG:
+Also between, DAG:
   - **Direct**: Ensure data and dependencies flows in one direction.
   - **Acyclic**: Ensure there are no circular dependencies and impossible execution order.
   - **Graph**: Ensure we can find an optimal execution order through topological sort.

-This allows people to easily build **plugins**.
-A plugin is simply a subgraph of the DAG.
+This allows people to easily build **plugins**, which are simply a subgraph of the dependency DAG + set of resources.
 People can create their own plugins and just fuse it with the main graph and automatically, it will be able to run.

 This architecture offers several advantages:
   - **Architectural liberty**: Each plugin encapsulate his own way to work, game developers aren't constricted by any given architecture.